Earth Day At 50: Climate Activists Go Digital Amid Pandemic Shutdown

 "Critical turning point"

-"We originally envisioned [this] Earth Day as a really critical turning point for the movement," says Naina Agrawal-Hardin, a 17-year-old high school junior from Ann Arbor, Michigan.
+"We originally envisioned [this] Earth Day as a really critical turning point for the movement," says Naina Agrawal-Hardin, a 17-year-old high school junior from Ann Arbor, Mich.

-She is one of the young climate change activists the world has heard a lot from over the last year-and-a-half as they organized a series of school climate strikes.
+She is one of the young climate change activists the world has heard a lot from over the past year and a half as they organized a series of school climate strikes.

 They've been galvanized by a series of scientific reports warning that the world must dramatically reduce carbon emissions, and soon, if it hopes to avoid the most catastrophic climate impacts.